Looking for a supermarket in Amsterdam?

 Supermarket Shopping Tips in the Netherlands

 Firstly you should know that “supermarket” in Dutch is supermarkt.
 Simple really!
+The word for store is winkel.

 The Netherlands is a small and compact country so you will not find large out-of-town supermarkets or hypermarkets.
 Most shoppers arrive on foot or by bike – so Dutch supermarkets tend to be small to medium size stores in the heart of residential areas.